 Planning Workshops

-Planning workshops are for the purpose of discussing, studying, and educating Commission members on new scientific developments and advances in the fields of meteorology, statistics, engineering, actuarial science, and computer/information science.
-The discussions from the planning workshops will be instrumental in planning for future standards, disclosures, and forms.
+Planning workshops are for the purpose of discussing, studying, and educating Commission members on new scientific developments and advances in the fields of meteorology, hydrology, hydraulics, statistics, engineering, actuarial science, and computer/information science.
+The discussions from the planning workshops will be instrumental in planning for future hurricane and flood standards, disclosures, and forms.

 The planning workshops will be duly noticed and may require a quorum so that an official vote may be taken on actions resulting from the ideas presented and discussed at the workshop.